Getting your Trinity Audio player ready...

 It has to be one of the cult members.

-Frantic, I immediately imagined someone with a knife rearing to stab me, and everyone surrounding us poised to bludgeon me with stones.
+Frantic, I immediately imagined someone with a knife lunging to stab me.

 “Hellie, no.”